-Frank Sinatra: Frank Sinatra kept his personal life rather guarded but his love for regal shag carpets shone through anyway.
-Photographs of Sinatra’s home revealed his tastes for beautiful and bold Moroccan shag carpets.
+Frank Sinatra: Frank Sinatra kept his personal life rather guarded but his love for regal shag rugs shone through anyway.
+Photographs of Sinatra’s home revealed his tastes for beautiful and bold Moroccan shag rugs.

 Kanye West: Arguably the biggest name in modern music, Kanye West is a little more open about his private life than the late Sinatra.
 While West’s Twitter account doesn’t devote an obsessive amount of attention to Persian rugs, he did fire off an infamous tweet accompanied by a photograph of an angel-emblazoned rug in which he exclaimed, “I specifically ordered Persian rugs with cherub imagery!
 What do I have to do to get a simple Persian rug with cherub imagery?
 Uuuuugh”.
 That may be a tall order.